Child Disability Payment decision making guide

 Duty to treat a request for a review as an application for permission to appeal

-(The First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, Schedule, para 36)
+(The First-tier Tribunal for Scotland Social Security Chamber (Rules of Procedure) 2018, rule 36)

 The First-tier Tribunal must treat a request for a review of its decision as also being an application for permission to appeal to the Upper Tribunal.